TEALSK12/apcsa-public/curriculum/Assets.md

 ====================================================================================================

-The TEALS AP CS A Curriculum assets may be downloaded from the [Additional Curriculum Materials] section of the TEALS Dashboard, or from the [`apcsa-instructor` releases] page on GitHub.
+The TEALS AP CS A Curriculum assets may be downloaded from the [Additional Curriculum Materials] section of the TEALS Dashboard

+[Note: you need to be a current TEALS volunteer or classroom teacher to acess the TEALS Dashboard]

-The latest version is [TEALS-APCSA-Curriculum-v2.0.1.zip].
+The latest version is TEALS-APCSA-Curriculum-v2.0.1.zip.

 Contents
 --------